 The United Nations Joint Staff Pension Fund was established in 1949, by a resolution of the General Assembly, to provide retirement, death, disability and related benefits for staff upon cessation of their services with the United Nations, under Regulations that, since then, have been amended at various times.

 The Representative of the Secretary-General (RSG), reports directly to the Secretary-General.
 The Secretary-General was entrusted with the fiduciary responsibility for investment of the assets of the, in accordance with Article 19 of the Regulations of the Fund.
 The Secretary-General has delegated his fiduciary responsibility for the UNJSPF to the RSG.
-The RSG is supported by the staff of the Investment Management Division, and she is advised by the Investments Committee.
+The RSG is supported by the staff of the Office of Investment Management, and she is advised by the Investments Committee.
 Additional resources include consultants and nondiscretionary advisors.

 The United Nations and the following organizations are members of this Fund.
 Membership in the Fund is open to specialized agencies as referred to in Article 57, paragraph 2, of the Charter of the United Nations and to any other international, intergovernmental organization which participates in the common system of salaries, allowances and other conditions of service of the United Nations and the specialized agencies.
 When an organization is recommended by the Pension Board, it is the General Assembly that decides what organizations are admitted to the Fund.